Xiaofei-it/ToyRoom/README.md

 Retrofit Domino is very useful in the development of an app, which takes many advantages over the other architectures for sending HTTP requests.

-Also, the ToyRoom/Shelly library provides methods for merging the outputs of two Dominoes and combing two outputs of two Dominoes into one input for the following action, which is useful especially when it comes to the Retrofit Domino.
+Also, the ToyRoom library provides methods for merging the outputs of two Dominoes and combing two outputs of two Dominoes into one input for the following action, which is useful especially when it comes to the Retrofit Domino.
 These methods allow you to write a Domino which sends two HTTP requests at the same time